Havre St Pierre is one of the most magical destinations on the north shore of Quebec. Here’s everything you need to know before you visit.

 Getting to Havre St Pierre and the Mingan Archipelago requires some commitment.
 This remote community is just 300 km west of where the easternmost highway on Quebec’s Cote Nord suddenly ends.
 In fact, it’s an epic ten-and-a-half-hour drive from Quebec City.

 The route from Quebec City to Havre St. Pierre might not be short, but it’s one of Canada’s best road trips.
 The journey takes visitors along the “Whale Route” through beautiful towns such as Tadoussac and Baie Comeau.

 The trip is a long one for sure, but you won’t have to worry about getting lost.
-The beautiful St. Lawrence River is a constant on the south side, and there are very few turns to the north off of RTE 138 once you pass Tadoussac and the Saguenay Fjord with the exception of a few logging roads that those with an adventurous spirit might want to explore to find some of the more hidden waterfalls along the way.
+The beautiful St. Lawrence River is a constant on the south side, and there are very few turns to the north off of RTE 138, once you pass Tadoussac and the Saguenay Fjord, with the exception of a few logging roads.
+These are for those with an adventurous spirit who might want to leave the asphalt behind to find some of the hidden waterfalls along the way.

 Things To Do In Havre St Pierre

 For a small town of fewer than 4,000 residents, there are a wealth of amazing things to do in Havre St. Pierre.
 But this shouldn’t surprise anyone who is looking into travel to this incredible region of Quebec.
 A quick search of your favorite social media program will turn up astounding photographs and mesmerizing videos showcasing the dramatic landscapes and drool-worthy wildlife experiences the town and surrounding region of Havre St. Pierre offers.

 More than likely, if you are considering a drive to Havre St. Pierre, Mingan Archipelago National Park Reserve is on your bucket list.
 This mind-blowing National Park in Canada consists of 20 large islands and a huge string of scenic islets that sit within easy reach of land.